 LCQ15: Distance Business Programme

-Remote working or service has become a new trend against the backdrop of the epidemic.
-The Innovation and Technology Commission (ITC) has launched the Distance Business Programme (the Programme) under the Anti-epidemic Fund to provide funding support to enterprises to continue their business and services during the epidemic through adoption of information technology (IT) solutions.
-The Hong Kong Productivity Council is the Secretariat of the Programme (the Secretariat).
+The Government has launched the Distance Business Programme (the Programme) under the Anti-epidemic Fund to support enterprises to continue their business and provide services during the epidemic through the adoption of information technology solutions.
+The Innovation and Technology Commission (ITC) is responsible for implementing the Programme, and the Hong Kong Productivity Council is the Secretariat of the Programme.
+Application was open from May 18 to October 31, 2020.
+The response was overwhelming with 38 572 applications received in total.
+Around 95 per cent of the applications came from small and medium-sized enterprises.